torbenstaud/torbenstaud.github.io/_publications/ba_thesis.md

 ---

+In the following I present an easy and digestable introduction to the topic of my Bachelor's thesis ([Link](/files/ba_staud.pdf)).
 # When are Extremes Truly Extreme?
 Records are broken every year; whether in temperatures, rainfall, financial crashes, or athletic performances.
 Understanding the behavior of **extremes** is not just an academic curiosity; it has tangible consequences for risk assessment, infrastructure planning, and financial stability.
 But how do we determine **how extreme an event can be?**